schmunk42/docker-gitlab-runner/README.md

 # docker-gitlab-runner

-This is a Gitlab runner with `docker-compose` support.
+This is a GitLab CI runner with `docker-compose` support.

 > :information_sign: You need to link the socket file or specify `DOCKER_HOST`